lbechberger/LearningPsychologicalSpaces/README.md

 - `'continuous'`: A list of continuous scale ratings.
 - `'name'`: A human readable name for the item.

+The script takes the following optional arguments:
+- `-p`or `--plot`: If this flag is set, histograms for the response times and the continuous values are created.
+- `-o` or `--output`: Path to the folder in which the histograms shall be stored.

 #### 2.1.4 Aggregating Similarity Ratings

 The next step in the preprocessing pipeline is to extract similarity ratings from the overall data set.
 This can be done with the script `compute_similarities.py`.
 You can execute it as follows from the project's root directory: